tldr-pages/tldr/pages/common/tmux.md

 `tmux attach`

-- Detach from the current session (with prefix Ctrl-B):
+- Detach from the current session (inside a tmux session):

 `Ctrl-B d`

-- Create a new window (with prefix Ctrl-B):
+- Create a new window (inside a tmux session):

 `Ctrl-B c`

-- Switch between sessions and windows (with prefix Ctrl-B):
+- Switch between sessions and windows (inside a tmux session):

 `Ctrl-B w`